What Is Aggravated Assault?

 Assault With a Deadly Weapon

-In addition to possible punishment for aggravated assault, assaults on members of certain protected classes can constitute hate crimes.
-These can include assaults based on race, ethnicity, national origin, religion, sexual orientation, or disability of the victim.
+Hate for a particular group can also be a basis for enhancing assault charges; assaults on members of certain protected classes can constitute hate crimes.
+Hate crimes can include assaults based on the race, ethnicity, national origin, religion, sexual orientation, or disability of the victim.

 Get Professional Legal Help With Your Aggravated Assault Charges

 Since aggravated assault covers such a wide range of circumstances, a detailed examination of the facts of your case is critical to developing a successful defense.
-A knowledgeable local attorney can help explain the details of local assault statutes and examine the facts of your case for potential defenses.
+A knowledgeable, local criminal defense lawyer can help explain the details of local assault statutes and examine the facts of your case for potential defenses.
 Find an experienced criminal defense attorney near you and get some peace of mind.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help